 As a program funded by a federal grant administered through New York State, rules and guidelines govern qualifications for the program, but at your Mission we do all we can to get people the help they need.
 To that end, this program has helped more than 700 individuals each year to find or keep stable housing.

 If you need help with emergency housing, you can pick up a packet for the HEARTH program Monday through Friday at your Mission.
 The grant-governed process requires you to fill that out and go to the Department of Social Services for a homeless certification and denial of housing assistance before scheduling an appointment with the HEARTH program.
-If you have questions, you can call Dawn or Anthony at HEARTH at 782-8440.
+If you have questions, you can call Dawn or Cher at HEARTH at 782-8440.

 In the Mission: Possible Capital Campaign, the HEARTH Office has been dedicated in memory of Wolodymir and Sofia Czerniha.